therealmabuse/GoulV/README.md

 Just drag the GOUL-V file onto a flash drive and you've got powerful encryption anywhere - no install needed, works on any computer.
 Super easy to use - if you can click buttons and type passwords, you can keep your files locked down tight.
 No tech skills required!

+This tool is made to encrypt small files, images and text.
+Not really suitable for huge files!

 ## Key Features

 🔒 Dual-Layer AES-256 Encryption